razor-network/oracle-node/README.md

 docker

 ```
-docker exec -it razor-go razorcollectionList
+docker exec -it razor-go razor collectionList
 ```

+Note : _All the commands have an additional --password flag that you can provide with the file path from which password must be picked._

 ### Expose Metrics

 Expose Prometheus-based metrics for monitoring

 Example: